-Concrete realization of the above mentioned components depends on the geometry representation used in the CAD system.
-Table 1.1 shows popular CAD products and geometry representations they used (you can find more detailed analysis of listed and some other systems in [Pakhomova et al., 2020]).
-However, we can see even from this table that the majority of mentioned systems work with boundary or hybrid representations.
+Table 1.1 shows popular CAD products and the geometry representations they used.
+One can find a more detailed analysis of the listed and some other products in [Pakhomova et al., 2020].
+Most of them work with BRep, and some extend it with hybrid representation techniques.